Keith Ng, Consulting & Operations in Gametize

 Keith Ng (@keizng) co-founded Gametize (with his best friend Damon Widjaja), a digital gamification platform to motivate behaviors through challenges and rewards such as in recruitment, learning & development, and marketing campaigns.
 Gametize won funding in a reality TV show (Angels’ gate), the People’s Vote in IBM’s Asean Smartcamp 2013, and most recently SBR’s 2015 20 hottest startups in Singapore.
 Today, the platform is powering fun for 200,000 users today with almost 10 million challenge completions.

-Prior to co-founding Gametize, Keith coded/sold a software at 18, completed his BBM (Finance) and BSc (Information System) on a scholarship by DFS in Singapore Management University, ending his final semester on exchange in Katholieke Universiteit Leuven, Belgium.
+Prior to co-founding Gametize, Keith coded/sold a software at 18, completed his BBM (Finance) and BSc (Information System) on a scholarship by DFS in Singapore Management University, ending his final semester on exchange in Katholieke Universiteit Leuven, Belgium studying arts and the Flemish language.
 His “Richard Bartle’s Player Type” would be Explorer and Achiever; he hates skipping his Sunday futsal games, and plays Counter-Strike sometimes.

 In this age of connectivity and social media, orthodox means of recruiting new talent are grow increasingly defunct and L&D managers are struggling to engage existing talent with boring e-learning solutions.
 This disengagement also extends to other areas such as compliance training, safety and health, innovation management, and culture building.